JoeyStanley/jekyll-for-designers/cv.md

 ### Invited Presentations

 "What can vowel formant trajectories tell us about language change?"
+Sociolinguistics Group, University of Utah, Salt Lake City, Utah.
+October 28, 2021.
+<a href="/downloads/211130-UW.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

+"What can vowel formant trajectories tell us about language change?"
 Linguistics Colloquium Talks, University of Utah, Salt Lake City, Utah.
 October 28, 2021.
 <a href="/downloads/211028-UofU.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 "Prepping for the future with a degree in linguistics."
 The Linguistics Club at the University of Georgia.
 Athens, GA (delivered remotely).
 November 12, 2020.